Complementary Therapies

 • Any relaxation, meditation, or mindful practice (run a diffuser during the practice or a few spritz from a room spray)

-• Gardening – keep potted lavender, peppermint, lemon balm.
+• Keep potted lavender, peppermint, or lemon balm in your home or yard.
 Pull the leaves and rub between your finger and thumb to release the essential oils.
 Take a few deep breaths.

 Video